 Key Changes Under the Renters’ Rights Bill

 The bill is wide ranging, with a fully amended version published in early 2025 topping 220 pages[4].
-But, there are a few key proposals that could dramatically affect how landlords operate – more so than others.
+But, there are a few key changes that could dramatically affect how landlords operate – more so than others.

 How May It Affect the Market